tomrist/cs5112-fall2023/README.md

 ### Pre-requisites

 Familiarity with basic programming, algorithms, and data structures (at the level taught in a sophomore course), or permission of instructor.
+The course will require programming in Python.

 ### Requirements